brennanfife/computer-networking/src/posts/networks/networks.md

 ## Computer Networks

-- Latency - Time it takes for a packet to be transfered across a network.
+- Latency - Time it takes for a packet to be transferred across a network.
-- Throughput - The quantity of data being send and recieved within a unit of time.
+- Throughput - The quantity of data being send and received within a unit of time.
-- Bandwidth - The maxmium amount of data that can travel through a channel.
+- Bandwidth - The maximum amount of data that can travel through a channel.

 LAN (e.g. Ethernet)